Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 ```

 The `set` function is used to create new variables, set the contents of existing ones, as well as
 "declare" a variable.
-Quotation marks needed because there is not much difference in having an empty
+Quotation marks are needed because there is not much difference in having an
-variable as opposed to not having one at all. _(The difference is detectable, but essentially is
+empty variable as opposed to not having one at all. _(The difference is detectable, but essentially
-able to code only a single bit of information.)_
+is able to code only a single bit of information.)_

-We have already promised (and not yet proven that)
+We have already promised (but not yet proven that)

 ```CMake
 message("Hello, CMake!")